MatthiasLubbertsen/whiteboat/README.md

 # Whiteboat 🛥️

 Welcome to **Whiteboat**.
 It's like a whiteboard, but... wetter?
 No, wait.
-It's a whiteboard application that we named Whiteboat because typos are the mother of invention.
+It's a whiteboard application that I named Whiteboat because typos are the mother of invention.

 ## What is this?